- What information do we collect from you?

 - the phone number used to call us

 - Information we receive from other sources.
-We are working closely with other organisations, including:
+We often work closely with other organisations, including:

 - Your employer or training organisation

 - Providing us with your details online.
 This is information you may choose to provide us with using the Contact Us page on our site.
-You may also choose to sign up to our newsletter which involves supplying us with your name and email address.
+You may also choose to sign up to our newsletter or download free resources which involves supplying us with your name, job title and email address.
 Please let us know if any of this information changes so we can keep our records up to date.

 Why do we collect this information?

 We use this information for the following reasons: